jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

 ### How do I use Kendo widgets as editors for dates and numbers?

 Custom editor templates should be used.
-ASP.NET MVC will look for a partial view named after the type e.g. `DateTime.cshtml`. **UI for ASP.NET MVC** ships with a few ready-to-use editor templates.
+ASP.NET MVC will look for a partial view named after the type e.g. `DateTime.cshtml`. **Telerik UI for ASP.NET MVC** ships with a few ready-to-use editor templates.
 They are located in the **\wrappers\aspnetmvc\EditorTemplates** folder.
 The editor templates are available in two flavors - the **ascx** folder contains the WebForms view engine version whereas the **razor** folder contains the Razor view egine version.
 To use those editor templates in your application copy all files from the corresponding folder ("ascx" or "razor") to `~/Views/Shared/EditorTemplates` (you may need to create that folder if it does not exist).